-- 1. Click the 🚺 icon. - 2.
-Use the secondary mouse click over the results table and select Taxonomy Options. - 3.
-In the Taxonomy Options window, define the number of classes (from 2 to 70) and the way of inserting markers:
+- 1. Click the icon. - 2.
+Right-click to the results table and select Taxonomy Options .
+A window appears. - 3.
+In the window, define the number of classes (from 2 to 70) and the way of inserting markers:

 On left button down Inserts a marker to the current cursor position after a mouse click.
 If this option is selected, the function keys enable to switch between the classes.
 In this mode, the Fn keys works for switching between classes.